Sunday, March 1, 2026, 10 a.m.-4 p.m.

 Presentations

-Interactive presentations will be held in the Lory Student Center Lory Student Center Theatre.
+Interactive presentations will be held in the Lory Student Center Lory Student Center Theatre (except for the finale).
 Come join the fun!

-• 3:30 p.m.
-Grand Finale: Liquid Nitrogen Ice Cream by the CSU Chemistry Club
+• 4:00 p.m.
+Grand Finale: Liquid Nitrogen Ice Cream by the CSU Chemistry Club (outside in the Sutherland Gardens, weather permitting)

 Science Partners